Quick Start

 2. CableLength 0 = auto-calculate with 20% slack.
 NumSegments 0 = auto from distance

-4. Returns the spawned Cable Actor - store the reference for later manipulation
+4. Returns the spawned RAC Cable actor - store the reference for later manipulation

 1. Add a Tow Component to the vehicle that tows (truck, crane, etc.)